dataloop-ai-apps/ultralytics-adapters/README.md

 For fine-tuning on a custom dataset, via SDK, click [here](https://developers.dataloop.ai/tutorials/model_management/ai_library/chapter/#finetune-on-a-custom-dataset).

+## Supposrted Models:

+- YOLOv8: This version includes three models: object detection, mask segmentation, and polygon segmentation.
+The default weights are `yolov8m.pt` and `yolov8m-seg.pt`.

+- YOLOv9: This version includes three models: object detection, mask segmentation, and polygon segmentation.
+The default weights are `yolov9c.pt` and `yolov9c-seg.pt`.

+- YOLOv10: This version includes an object detection model.
+The default weights are `yolov10m.pt`.

+- YOLO11: This version includes three models: object detection, mask segmentation, and polygon segmentation.
+The default weights are `yolov11m.pt` and `yolov11m-seg.pt`.

+For all models, to use a different weights file, update the `weights_filename` in the model configuration and upload the new weights file as an artifact.
+For instructions on uploading artifacts, refer to [this guide](https://developers.dataloop.ai/tutorials/model_management/ai_library/chapter/#upload-artifacts).

 ### Editing the configuration

-To edit configurations via the platform, go to the YOLO page in the Model Management and edit the json file displayed there or, via the SDK, by editing the model configuration.
+To edit configurations via the platform, navigate to the YOLO model page in the Model Management section and modify the JSON file displayed there.
+Alternatively, you can edit the model configuration using the SDK.
 Click [here](https://developers.dataloop.ai/tutorials/model_management/ai_library/chapter/#model-configuration) for more information.